 Keep reservoir closed when applying the brakes! (otherwise brake fluid will spray around).

-1/Depressurize the accumulator (=contact off +push pedal 30x), wait until foam in reservoir clears up.
+1/Depressurize the accumulator (=contact off +push pedal 30x), wait until the foam in reservoir clears up.
 Pressurize (=contact on, until pump switch off) and depressurize accumulator once more.
 Only little foam should appear.
-Wait and pressurize.
-(This part is not outlined in the Lotus manual, which explains why is it hard to bleed correctly: by not doing this, the foam gets in the powermaster and brakelines...).
+Wait until the foam in reservoir clears up and pressurize.
+(This part is not outlined in the Lotus manual, which explains why is it hard to bleed correctly: by not doing this, the foam gets back in the powermaster and brakelines...).
 Leave contact on.

 2/First bleed the fronts in the standard way, first left, then right.
 Repeat if not ok.
 Sometimes they are hard to bleed: open the nipple on the caliper, connect hose and apply suction.